Last updated on May 31st, 2025:

 Last RaceApril 2024

 For my previous races I used the Nike Run Club training plans (5K, 10K, Half-Marathon).
-You don't need to use the app, just download and print out the plans.
+You don't need to use the app, just download the plans.
 My only note is that the interval workouts are convoluted AF so I had to make adaptations.

 Nutrition